The Business System Assessment Framework

 The framework can be used to build functional specifications for new systems and applied to existing systems.
 It is suitable for use by information management practitioners, business owners and ICT staff.

-Note: The framework does not apply to Electronic Document and Records Management Systems (EDRMS) as they are covered by Part 2 of ISO 16175 Principles and Functional Requirements for Records in Electronic Office Environments, which requires more comprehensive functional requirements than Part 3.
+Note that the framework does not apply to Electronic Document and Records Management Systems (EDRMS) as they are covered by Part 2 of ISO 16175 Principles and Functional Requirements for Records in Electronic Office Environments, which requires more comprehensive functional requirements than Part 3.

 Before you begin